Builder’s Risk Insurance

 You deserve to have coverage and the attorneys at LeMaster & Ahmed PLLC want to help you receive it.
 We actively represent property owners, architects, engineers, general contractors, subcontractors, suppliers and anyone having issues with their builder’s risk coverage.
 We are well-equipped to address not only the complexity of these cases, but also the unique concerns and issues that may arise when representing construction companies or property owners.

 Pick up the phone to call us now at (888) 306-2119.
 With our extensive experience in construction and property insurance litigation, we can provide excellent legal representation for you.
-LeMaster & Ahmed PLLC represents people throughout the greater Montgomery County area and surrounding counties including Collin County, Dallas County, Harris County, and Galveston County.
+LeMaster & Ahmed PLLC represents people throughout the greater Texas area such as Collin County, Harris County, Dallas County, Galveston County, and Montgomery County.

 Overview of Builder’s Risk Claims in TX